What is Food Energetics?

 Such predictable effects on the body are easily recognized in our everyday diets.

 For instance, a habanero pepper heats your body, gets your blood pumping, and makes you sweat.

 A banana cools the body and regulates heat.
 We frequently eat foods according to the seasons such as warming chili (chili powder is energetically warming) in the winter and cooling watermelon in the summer.

 The energetics of food are generally described using two ancient Eastern medicine philosophies: the principles of yin and yang and the five element theory.

 The five-element theory is based upon the five major organs of the body and how each food affects one or more of the organs.

 Our organs interact with one another in various ways.

-The foods we eat can help promote one or more of our major organs and how they perform in the body.
+The foods we eat can help promote one or more of our major organs.
+And, how the organs perform in the body.

-A simple example of this principle in use would be a person with heart disease would eat beef heart or a person with irritable bowel syndrome would eat beef tripe.
+For example, a person with heart disease should eat the beef heart.
+Or, a person with irritable bowel syndrome should eat beef tripe.